 - Round-the-clock Government hotline: 1823 (for fallen trees, building conditions, and landslides)

-In the case of typhoon warning signal eight and above, stay indoors and make sure your windows are shut properly, and that you have ample supply of basic needs beforehand.
-Hong Kong is well-experienced in handling typhoons, so there’s no need to panic too much – we gotchu (well, the government (usually) does!)
+In the case of typhoon warning signal eight and above, stay indoors and make sure your windows are shut properly.
+Also, stock up on ample supplies of basic food and household items beforehand (locals say that toilet paper is a must!).
+Hong Kong is well-experienced in handling typhoons, so there’s no need to panic too much – we got you.

-[This article was originally published in May 2021 and was updated in 2024 by Elaine Wong.]
+[This article was originally published in May 2021 and updated in 2024 by Celia Lee.]